-Nelson Mandela, who spent years in prison, upon his release made a choice to forgive his oppressors and to unify his country; he rejected
+Nelson Mandela, who spent years in prison, upon his release made a choice to forgive his oppressors and to unify his country; he rejected revenge.

-Be the Champion of Your Life revenge.
 His choices changed the course of history for South Africa.

 Two Suns Rising

 What a Day -- Today!
 There are Two Suns Rising!